 What is a colonoscopy?

 A colonoscopy is an endoscopic test where a lengthy, slender, flexible pipe or “scope” is positioned into the anus and runs through the length of the colon (large intestine).
 The scope has a light and a recording device on the end of it, which allows our providers to study the interior of the colon.
 A colonoscopy may be carried out to identify the cause of intestinal symptoms, such as loose stool, blood in the stool, gut pain, or unusual x-ray findings.

 A colonoscopy might also be carried out on a patient with no symptoms at 45 years old or sooner based on the client's history, to screen for colon and rectal cancer and tumors.
 As leading specialists in intestinal health, the board-certified gastroenterologists at GI Alliance of Illinois frequently do colonoscopy exams.
-Please request a colonoscopy at your nearest location in Chicago, IL, Peoria, IL, or Bloomington, IL.
+Please request a colonoscopy at your nearest location in Chicago, IL, Peoria, IL, or Normal, IL.

 What are the benefits of a colonoscopy?